|Nutritional Guidelines (per serving)|

 - If it's brunch, serve mimosas or bloody marys instead of juice for a little glam and substitute a vegetable casserole for the fruit salad if you'd like a bit more heft.

-- If you are serving this savory strata for dinner, keep the bacon or Canadian bacon on the menu (everyone loves it).
-But substitute a rich, cheesy potato casserole for the hash browns and add a green vegetable like steamed green beans or broccoli with simple salt-and-pepper seasoning so the vegetable doesn't compete with the main dish.
-Or if you'd like to lose a few carbs, omit the potato casserole and serve a rich and filling vegetable and cheese casserole rather than the steamed vegetables.
+- If you are serving these savory strata for dinner, keep the bacon or Canadian bacon on the menu.
+Substitute a rich, cheesy potato casserole for the hash browns and add a green vegetable like steamed green beans or broccoli with simple salt-and-pepper seasoning so the vegetable doesn't compete with the main dish.